MrBuggy/cornelia-cantieni.ch/cornelia-cantieni/src/app/components/atoms/can-button/readme.md

 Default button for click interactions on the website.

 ### Modifier
-* `can-button--tile` styling for buttons in tiles (no border and different hover states)
+* `can-button--tile` styling for buttons in tiles (no border, different hover states and icon)